 Implement applicability and all other features are the same on the 852 and 853.

 BCS Model 732 walk-behind tractor

-This tractor has same gearbox as BCS 718 and 722 but with the addition of lockable differential for ease of maneuvering, larger adjustable-track wheels, and larger engine.
+This tractor has same gearbox as BCS 718 and 722 but with the addition of lockable differential for ease of maneuvering, larger adjustable-track wheels (than the 718…the wheels are the same as on the 722), and larger engine.
 These features enable the 732 to handle a larger assortment of implements than BCS 722.
 The 732 Also features longer handlebars for improved control.
 This size unit is good for medium-sized soilworking and stationary applications, but not ideal for large mowing applications due to limited “working” speeds (see specs below) and NO steering brakes.